 I also already cited above evidence that Dinah wasn't Jacob's only Daughter.
 Rachel bore Joseph right before they left Laban's house in Aram.
 She gave dies giving birth to Benjamain.

 It's unclear how much time passed in between, further complicated by me disagreeing with most commentators on when during Jacob's 20/21 year serving Laban Joseph was born.
 To me the idea that Rachel had Joseph as soon as she married Jacob rendering the whole story of her angsting over not being able to conceive absurd.

 I also think from analyzing that narrative, that Leah's children weren't born till he was married to Rachel.
 So I think Reuben was older then Joseph by around 6 years, more then 5 but less then 7.

 Reuben laying with Bilhah seemingly happens not long after Rachel died.
-Which suggesting enough time past for Reuben to grow from 6 to at least 12 but probably older.
+Which suggests enough time passed for Reuben to grow from 6 to at least 12 but probably older.
 So plenty of time for Rachel to have had a few daughters in between her sons.
-Perhaps she had at least one during the time as Shechem, and at least one during the time at Bethel.
+Perhaps she had at least one during the time at Shechem, and at least one during the time at Bethel.